-If you earn money while living in the Netherlands, you need to pay taxes.
-The Netherlands is a socially conscious country, and higher earners can expect a substantial taxation of their salary (up to 49.5%).
+If you earn money while living in the Netherlands, you must pay taxes.
+The Netherlands is a socially conscious country, and higher earners can expect substantial taxation on their salary (up to 37%).
 However, your personal situation, type of work, residency status, and other assets and earnings (particularly from abroad) will affect your position considerably.

 Furthermore, different rules apply to self-employment taxes in the Netherlands.
-This guide to the Dutch tax system includes the following information for expats:
+This guide to the Dutch tax system includes the following information for internationals:

 - The tax system in the Netherlands

 - Regional and municipal taxes in the Netherlands

 - Taxes on goods and services (VAT) in the Netherlands

 - Tax on property and wealth in the Netherlands